paulpierre/p2a_assessment/README.md

 # Action2Phone
-*"A service only a fellow comrade could love"*
+*"A service only a fellow comrade could love"* -FSB

 This is the technical assesment for Phone2Action.
 Please note the work product of this assignment is a parody and no malice is intended.
 Hopefully you have a sense of humor.